Winchester Photographic Society

 Winchester Photographic Society makes use of the following social media platforms:

-- The intention is that the Facebook page will be used to allow the Society to share relevant information (events, news, etc.) with members, for members to share relevant information and discuss photography issues with other members, and to promote the Society to non-members.
+- We use the Facebook group to share relevant information (events, news, etc.) with members.
+Members can use it to share information and discuss photography issues with other members, or to share and comment on photographs.

 - Relevant news, such as competition winners, Society notices and relevant external news will be added to the page on at least a weekly basis.